Nicolas Keppens

-Nicolas Keppens is an Oscar-nominated film director and artist born in Aalst, Belgium.
+Nicolas Keppens (born July 5, 1989) is an Oscar-nominated film director and artist born in Aalst, Belgium.
 He is mostly known for his Oscars-shortlisted film Beautiful Men (2023) and his award-winning short Easter Eggs (2021), an animated short film about finding extraordinary things in ordinary places.

 Career

 Keppens first studied animation at KASK School of Arts in Ghent, graduating in 2012.
 He then obtained a film degree at the LUCA School of Arts in Brussels.
 After his studies, Keppens first worked as a cleanup and in-between animator at Lunanime for Phantom Boy.
 From 2015 to 2021, he worked as production manager for the Hans Op de Beeck contemporary art studio.
 Since 2021, Keppens has been an animation lecturer at the KASK School of Arts.